niuers/big_data/spark/spark.md

 ### Apache Parquet
 > It is another columnar-based data format used by many tools in the Hadoop ecosystem, such as Hive, Pig, and Impala.
 It increases performance using efficient compression, columnar layout, and encoding routines.

+> Smart data sources are those that support data processing directly in their own engine--where the data resides--by preventing unnecessary data to be sent to Apache Spark.

+* The Parquet files are smart data sources, since projection and filtering can be performed at the storage level, eliminating disk reads of unnecessary data.
+* This can be seen in the PushedFilters and ReadSchema sections in the explained plan, where the IsNotNull operation and the ReadSchema projection on id, clientId, and familyName is directly performed at the read level of the Parquet files.

 ### Projection
 > It means to use the DataFrame's select method to filter columns from the data.
 In SQL or relational algebra, this is called projection.